swangarch/zero2ml/README.md

     Options:

       --classification-data:  csv_data need to be provided.
-      --regression-test:  no csv_data needed, a random generated data will beused.
+      --regression-test:  no csv_data needed, a random generated data will be used.
       --help:  Show help messages.
       --More features to come.